hashicorp/packer-plugin-azure/.web-docs/components/builder/arm/README.md

   or
   [Linux](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/azure-hybrid-benefit-linux)

-- `secure_boot_enabled` (bool) - Specifies if Secure Boot and Trusted Launch is enabled for the Virtual Machine.
+- `secure_boot_enabled` (bool) - Specifies if Secure Boot is enabled for the Virtual Machine.
+For Trusted Launch or Confidential VMs, Secure Boot must be enabled.

 - `encryption_at_host` (\*bool) - Specifies if Encryption at host is enabled for the Virtual Machine.
   Requires enabling encryption at host in the Subscription read more [here](https://learn.microsoft.com/en-us/azure/virtual-machines/disks-enable-host-based-encryption-portal?tabs=azure-powershell)

-- `vtpm_enabled` (bool) - Specifies if vTPM (virtual Trusted Platform Module) and Trusted Launch is enabled for the Virtual Machine.
+- `vtpm_enabled` (bool) - Specifies if vTPM (virtual Trusted Platform Module) is enabled for the Virtual Machine.
+For Trusted Launch or Confidential VMs, Secure Boot must be enabled.

+- `security_type` (string) - Specifies the type of security to use for the VM.
+"TrustedLaunch" or "ConfidentialVM"

 - `async_resourcegroup_delete` (bool) - If you want packer to delete the temporary resource group asynchronously set this value.
 It's a boolean